-The district's policy that includes definitions and procedures for reporting and investigating discrimination, harassment, and retaliation can be found on the District website (www.centerisd.org) under the Staff Resources tab Policy DIA (Local).
+The district's policy that includes definitions and procedures for reporting and investigating discrimination, harassment, and retaliation can be found on the District website under School Board Policy DIA (Local).

 Harassment of Students

 Policies DH, DHB, FFG, FFH, FFI

 Sexual and other harassment of students by employees are forms of discrimination and are prohibited by law.
 Romantic or inappropriate social relationships between students and district employees are prohibited.